solomonshalom/Bublr/README.md

 ## Support

 For any inquiries, troubleshooting, or feedback, please contact us at [support@theabyss.com](mailto:support@theabyss.com).
+To know more about each Contributor // Mainter, check [AUTHORS.md](/AUTHORS.md)

 ## Credits & History